 Although there are many varieties, wisteria can be identified by several common characteristics.
 All are climbing vines that grow and attach themselves to any nearby supporting structure.
 Depending on the species, their stems either twirl clockwise or counterclockwise as they climb.

 Stems and Foliage

 Smaller shoots extend from the main vine, and leaves extend alternately in each direction from those stems.
-Leaves are 15 to 35 centimeters long, and are feather shaped, much like those of a fern.
-At the tip of each shoot is a feather shaped leaf running perpendicular to the other leaves on the stem.
+Leaves are 15–35 centimeters long, and are feather-shaped, much like those of a fern.
+At the tip of each shoot is a feather-shaped leaf running perpendicular to the other leaves on the stem.
 They are dark green in color.

-Depending on the species, flowers hang in cascades ranging from 10 to 80 centimeters long.
-Asian varieties bloom in earlier spring on old growth when foliage is not yet fully developed, while American varieties bloom on new growth (since frost) when foliage is already present.
+Depending on the species, flowers hang in cascades ranging from 10–80 centimeters long.
+Asian varieties bloom in earlier spring on old-growth when foliage is not yet fully developed, while American varieties bloom on new growth (since frost) when foliage is already present.
 This makes Asian varieties' blooms more showy and noticeable than American ones.

 The cascades of blooms resemble bunches of grapes or peas strung together.
 The blooms have also been described as resembling rain.
 When one is under a wisteria vine in bloom, it appears that it is “raining purple.”

-Flowers can be can be lavender, pink, white, or fuchsia colored.
+Flowers can be lavender, pink, white, or fuchsia.
 The most widely known hue is lavender.

 History of Wisteria